show-karma/stewards-watcher/public/daos/apecoin/faq.md

 **2. How is my score calculated?**

-We worked with the SSV Network team and came up with weights for each metric.
+We worked with the Apecoin Governance team and came up with weights for each metric.
 You can click on your score to see all the metrics, weights and the formula used to get the score.

 **3. My forum score is blank**